GoogleBot-Development/Support/README.md

 Before you report an issue, please consider these simple rules:

+- **Your report shouldn't be made for harassment purposes.
+If your report was made for harassment purposes, your issue will be locked and closed.**
 - Your report should be concise and on topic
 - Keep discussions to the issue at hand, be friendly and constructive